codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 * Controls authentication, user management, and billing

 ### CSDP runtime
 The CSDP runtime is a logical box installed on the customer's K8s cluster.
-It contains the enterprise distribution of the Argo ecosystem and the Codefresh application proxy.
+It has the enterprise distribution of the Argo ecosystem and the Codefresh application proxy.

 The CSDP runtime:
-* Makes sure that the installation repository and the Git Sources are always in sync, and applies changes back to the cluster
+* Ensures that the installation repository and the Git Sources are always synced, and applies Git changes back to the cluster
 * Receives events and information from the user's organization systems to execute workflows

 ### CSDP application proxy
-The CSDP application proxy interfaces between users and organization systems behind the enterprise firewall and the CSDP platform.
+The CSDP application proxy interfaces between users and organization systems behind the enterprise firewall.

 The CSDP application proxy:
 * Gets permissions from the CSDP platform for the required operations
 * Impersonates current user to perform operations
 * Commits changes to Git repositories to make changes to GitOps-controlled entities
-* Performs state-change operations to non-GitOps-controlled entities, for example, to Argo ecosystem components, such as terminating an Argo workflow
+* Performs state-change operations to non-GitOps-controlled entities, for example, to Argo ecosystem components, such as terminating an Argo Workflow
 * Retrieves a list of Git repositories for visualization in CSDP clients